schoolofdevops/zero-to-chef/chapters/04_cookbooks.md

 ### Java Cookbook

+Repo for java cookbook is generated now add resources to our cookbook.

 * create a recipe to install `epel-release` and `java-1.7.0-openjdk`.
 * In `myapp/cookbooks/java/recipes/default.rb` create a default recipe with the following content.